 Costa Rica is one of the most eco-friendly tropical countries in the world.
 It is home to more than half a million species of flora and fauna and represents more than five percent of the biodiversity assets of the world.
-As a nature lover, it was for that reason I was particularly keen to spend some time in the country when visiting Central America a few years ago.
+As a nature lover, it was for that reason I was particularly keen to spend some time in the country when visiting Central America about 10 years ago.

 I had long wanted to visit the country after reading about the innovative measures that the Costa Rican government had taken in the 1990s to halt deforestation and establish national parks to protect the environment.
 These were measures that every tropical country around the world should have been taking, but few have done.
 Those that have tried have not achieved the successes that Costa Rica can now boast about.